cfilippou/Python/README.md

 equipping me with the skills to solve complex problems and innovate in the rapidly evolving AI landscape.

-Passionate about coding, I am proficient in programming languages such as Python, and have hands-on experience with AI frameworks like TensorFlow and PyTorch.
+Passionate about coding, I am proficient in programming languages such as Python, and have hands-on experience with AI frameworks like TensorFlow.
 I aim to leverage my expertise to contribute to open-source projects, collaborate with fellow developers, and push the boundaries of AI research and development.